WELCOME IN THE NAME OF OUR LORD, JESUS THE CHRIST

 We worship at 10:00 AM each Sunday.
-The sacrament of Holy Communion is celebrated on the first Sunday each month, and a Liturgy for Christian Healing is performed on the last Sunday of each month.
+The sacrament of Holy Communion is celebrated on the first Sunday of each month, and a Liturgy for Christian Healing is performed on the last Sunday of each month.

 Nursery and children’s Sunday school available during worship.